What Is a Bungalow Style House? (Updated for 2025)

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Spend a couple of hours watching any home improvement channel, and you’re likely to see a bungalow style house.
-The design remains popular year after year because of its unique characteristics and individuality.
+A bungalow-style house is a single-story house with a low-rise roof and a veranda.
+If you spend a couple of hours watching any home improvement channel, you will likely see a craftsman-style house.
+The design remains popular because of its unique characteristics and individuality.

 Some typical features include an extra half-story on a single-story home, a low roof pitch that juts over the front porch, roof overhangs and square columns.